Microsoft SharePoint is a multifaceted solution designed to help businesses work and communicate better.

 - Company polling

 Igloo provides an intranet platform for businesses of various sizes and industries.
-They’re currently responsible for over 10,000 collaboration sites, including those of IDC (International Data Corporation), Deloitte, and NetApp.
+They currently support over 10,000 collaboration sites, including those of IDC (International Data Corporation), Deloitte, and NetApp.

-Their core product offering is built around blogs, calendars, file sharing, forums, task management, and wikis.
-Igloo positions itself as a lower-cost, easier-to-use alternative to SharePoint.
+Their core product offering focuses on improving collaboration and information sharing through blogs, calendars, file sharing, forums, task management, and wikis.
+Igloo positions itself as a lower-cost, easier-to-use SharePoint alternative.
 Pricing is all-inclusive, with special pricing options for custom requirements or enterprise companies.

 One significant drawback is Igloo’s lack of in-app document editing.
-It can track version uploads and lets users preview documents, but you’ll need to have a separate program like Microsoft Office or Google Drive to create and edit your documents.
+The software tracks version uploads and offers document previews, but you’ll need to employ a separate program like Microsoft Office or Google Drive to create and edit your documents.

 - @mentions and notifications